Travelling Abroad with Green Card in 2025 | Complete Guide

 Your lawful permanent resident status can also be considered abandoned under certain circumstances.
 Here is what the USCIS has to say:

-Permanent residents are free to travel outside the United States, and temporary or brief travel usually does not affect your permanent resident status.
-If it is determined, however, that you did not intend to make the United States your permanent home, you will be found to have abandoned your permanent resident status.
+Permanent residents are free to travel outside the United States, and temporary or brief travel usually does not affect their permanent resident status.
+If it is determined that you did not intend to make the United States your permanent home, you will be found to have abandoned your permanent resident status.
 A general guide used is whether you have been absent from the United States for more than a year.
-Abandonment may be found to occur in trips of less than a year where it is believed you did not intend to make the United States your permanent residence.”

-It goes on to say that it takes factors into account such as family and community ties to the U.S., employment, tax reports, and other things that may indicate that you intend for the U.S. to be your permanent home.
+It goes on to say that it takes factors into account, such as family and community ties to the U.S., employment, tax reports, and other things that may indicate that you intend for the U.S. to be your permanent home.

 Attempting to re-enter the U.S. and being found to be inadmissible may result in having your re-entry barred for several years.
 The best thing to do, if you think that you may be found to be inadmissible, is to remain outside the U.S. and to meet with your immigration attorney.